Kidney Failure in People With Lupus Nephritis

 Inflammation from lupus can cause a type of kidney disease called lupus nephritis.
 Learn more about how lupus affects the kidneys and lupus nephritis.

-For some people with lupus nephritis, lupus causes so much damage to the kidneys that both kidneys stop working.
-When this happens, it’s called kidney failure.
+For some people, lupus nephritis can lead to chronic kidney disease (CKD), and with so much irreversible damage, both kidneys stop working.
+When this happens, it is called kidney failure.

 What is kidney failure?